The Right Step’s Comprehensive Approach to Addiction Treats Both Body and Mind

 An intervention is an arranged meeting between the addict/alcoholic and their close family members, friends, and possibly a neutral party like a therapist where the addict is lovingly confronted about their addiction or substance abuse problems.
 The key word and idea here is “lovingly” – there are a few different ways to conduct an intervention, but to do it with love and care is the most important consideration.

 Drug abuse can affect all types of people, from teenagers to men and women.
 Having an intervention isn’t always easy; in fact, it can often be emotionally difficult for all of the parties involved.
 Drug and alcohol addiction is an illness, and one that can be extremely difficult for family and friends of addicts to understand if they haven’t gone through it themselves.
 Therefore, it is important to keep this in mind when speaking to them.
 Having said that, here are five helpful tips for having a successful intervention:

 An intervention is a facilitated meeting with the addict/alcoholic, friends, family members and other concerned parties.
 During the intervention process, the addict/alcoholic is lovingly confronted by people who care about them.
 You will be led in a frank discussion about using behavior and the consequences focusing on the feelings and experiences of friends and family members.
+Treatment for drug or alcohol addiction will then be proposed.
 We use a proven intervention process which may include one or more preparatory meetings including family “coaching sessions”.

 It can be emotional

 Interventions, while they are generally good to have, can be extremely emotional for all of the parties involved, especially the person for whom the intervention is directed at.
 Telling someone you love that you think they have a serious problem with drugs and/or alcohol is never easy.
 And certainly, it is not easy for the person who is struggling with drugs or alcohol to accept the fact that they do have a problem and that their family and friends are there to help.